Loves Creek

 Loves Creek Station, NT is one of the earliest pastoral leases in Central Australia, and once covered nearly 4000 sq km.
 It is now traditionally owned land.

-Ross River Homestead 83km north-east of Alice Springs is now a tourist resort formed around the original Loves Creek Homestead built in the 1890s, possibly by Alfred Tabe, the foreman at the nearby Arltunga Gold town.
-In 1901 the new owner Albert Wallis established gardens to supply fresh vegetables to the miners, and in 1908 the leasehold was sold to Lewis Bloomfield, a name synonymous with Ross River and the reputation for producing great horses.
+Ross River Homestead 83km north-east of Alice Springs was a tourist resort open to the public (private only since late 2024) formed around the original Loves Creek Homestead built in the 1890s, possibly by Alfred Tabe, the foreman at the nearby Arltunga Gold town.
+In 1901 the new owner Albert Wallis established gardens to supply fresh vegetables to the miners, and in 1908 the leasehold was sold to Louis Bloomfield (sometimes shown in archives as Lewis), a name synonymous with Ross River and the reputation for producing great horses.
 He and his sons were expert horsemen, and in addition to running cattle, they bred horses for the Indian Remount trade, as well as a lot of racing Thoroughbreds.

 The MacDonnell Ranges were considered as premium horse-breeding country as the stony and sandy terrain helped to develop well-formed feet and hardy horses, renowned for their endurance.
 It’s necessary to see what was nearby as horses both wandered to neighbouring properties and were bought, sold, exchanged, gifted around the area.
 Neighbouring stations are The Garden, and Undoolya, which was first taken up by Edward (Ned) Meade Bagot in 1872.